High Dimensional Space Oddity: Concentration of Measure

-In fact, with a bit of effort, one can show that Proposition 2.1 of \cite{talagrand1996} is directly applicable to our situation.
-Essentially, it states that if we select any subset $A$ of the vertices such that $\PP(A) \geq 1/2$ , then most of the remaining vertices will be close to $A$ .
-This implies that if we take a hemisphere with pole $\mathbf{p}$ (including the equator if $ n$ is even), then with high probability, the rest of the vertices will be close to this set, meaning they will belong to a thin slab right under the hemisphere.
+Now, let us explain how to reach the same conclusion using the concentration of measure of the product space.
+Note that the uniform distribution over $2^n$ vertices is indeed an $n$-product space of the discrete probability space consisting of two points $\{-1,1\}$ with a probability of $1/2$ for each.
+With a bit of effort, one can show that Proposition 2.1 of \cite{talagrand1996} is directly applicable to our situation.
+Essentially, it states that {\it if we select any subset $A$ of the vertices such that $\PP(A) \geq 1/2$, then most of the remaining vertices will be close to $A$}.
+This implies that if we take a hemisphere which contains the pole $\mathbf{p}$ (including the equator if $ n$ is even), then with high probability, the rest of the vertices will be close to this set, meaning they will belong to a thin slab right under the hemisphere.
 Since the same is true for the opposite hemisphere with pole $-\mathbf{p}$, we obtain the same result as before: with high probability, a random vertex belongs to a thin central slab.
 However, this ``proof'' is based on the concentration of measure, not the Law of Large Numbers.
 Also note that, as before, the same can be derived for hemispheres with different opposing poles.

-Consider what this means in the context of receiving a binary-coded message, such as ones transmitted by GPS satellites.
-If there is no prior information and we do not know what message is expected, each sequence of length $n$ is equally likely.
-But, if we expect a specific message $\mathbf{p}$ (e.g., the identifier of a specific satellite), then the vast majority of random messages will be nearly perpendicular to $\mathbf{p}$, making it very easy to detect them as noise.
-In contrast, a message with few errors will be in a latitude far enough from the equator, and close to the cap centered at $\mathbf{p}$.
-This is what may be referred to as `\textit{the blessing of dimensionality}'.

-Importantly, concentration of measure in high dimensional spaces arises as a result of choosing reference points.
-Data that are distributed uniformly without such points, become tightly concentrated in very specific regions which depend on our choice of poles or reference points.